ruben134292900/luajit-class-files/README.md

 # luajit-class-files
-same as my luau class library repo but its for luajit and the vscode lua language server.
+Class and library templates for luajit